gitter-badger/kubefaas/README.md

 # Kubefaas: Serverless Functions for Kubernetes

-Kubefaas is a Function-as-a-Service framework for Kubernetes based on [Fission](https://github.com/fission/fission) with a focus on developer productivity and high performance.
+Kubefaas is a Function-as-a-Service framework for Kubernetes based on [Fission](https://github.com/fission/fission).

-Kubefaas operates on _just the code_: Docker and Kubernetes are abstracted away under normal operation, though you can use both to extend Kubefaas if you want to.

-Kubefaas is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called _environments_.
+Kubefaas abstracts away the complexity of Kubernetes which allows you to focus on your daily routines.

 Kubefaas currently supports most of the popular programming languages like NodeJS, Python, Ruby, Go, PHP, and any Linux executable.
+Want a custom runtime environment?
+No problem, you can also create a custom runtime environment and use it for your function.

 # Kubernetes is the right place for Serverless